heyhaiden/heyhaiden/README.md

 ## Senior Product Manager | IoT & AI Systems | B2B Platforms

-Product leader with 7+ years experience building mission-critical platforms from 0→1.
-I specialize in IoT systems architecture, AI/ML product specs, and scaling digital platforms that deliver measurable impact.
+Product leader with 7+ years of experience building mission-critical platforms from 0→1.
+I specialize in IoT systems architecture, AI/ML product discovery, and scaling digital platforms that deliver measurable impact.

 ### What I Do